 C. Meeting Dates

-During the regular academic year, the Senate shall meet on the second Thursday in each month at 3:10 p.m., except that ECOS may change the regular meeting time to accommodate a legal holiday or other exigent circumstances.
+The Senate shall meet one Thursday a month at 3:00 p.m.
+ECOS will set and publish the meeting schedule for the next academic year by the end of the prior spring semester.
+ECOS may change the regular meeting time to accommodate a legal holiday or other exigent circumstances.
 If a change in this schedule is necessary, the Chair shall so inform each member of the Senate in writing or by e-mail at least one week prior to the date of a canceled or rescheduled meeting, whichever is earlier.

 The President or the Chair of the Senate may call a special meeting when necessary.

 The agenda for any meeting shall be approved by ECOS, distributed to Senators and posted on the Senate's website at least one week prior to the meeting.
 In exigent circumstances, items that require immediate action may be added to the agenda after it has been posted.
 Such items may be added by the chair after consultation with ECOS; at least three additional members of ECOS must approve the additional items.
 An amended agenda must be distributed to Senators and posted on the Senate's website immediately when items are added.
 Items may not be added to the agenda less that 48 hours prior to the meeting.

 Upon the written request of twenty members of the faculty, or on the written request of 10 members of the Senate, the Senate shall consider either at its regular meeting or in a special session the agenda item accompanying such a request.

 The sole agenda item at the summer meeting shall be the list of candidates to be awarded degrees.